BZemba87/lastseen/README.md

 - As a user, I want the captions and comments to keep loading as I scroll through for a better user experience.

+## Another user story has been added to my issues/project for my new model - Fave.
+The already existing issues have not been updated to reflect my post model changing to caption model.
 <h2 align ="center"><img src = "public/user-stories.png"></h2>

 # Wireframes